trizin/NFT-Marketplace-on-Avalanche/README.md

 ![result](images/res.png)

 Awesome!
 There is the auction we've just created.
-Now let's build the auction page.

 ## Building the auction page

 We'll use a state variable `this.state.activeAuction` to display the current auction.
 We will set this variable when the `See More` button is pressed.
 If this variable is not null, the auction information will be rendered instead of the list of auctions.
 We will set this variable back to null by using a go-back button.

-This is not a good practice to do it this way, you should probably use React Navigation, but since this is just a demo, we are doing it this way.
+This is not a good practice to do it this way, you should probably use [React Navigation](https://reactnavigation.org/), but since this is just a demo, we are doing it this way.

 Add a new `setActiveAuction` function